Associate Professor; Director of Graduate Studies; Joint Faculty Associate Professor of Psychology

-Julia is an Associate Professor in CFS and holds honorary research positions at universities in Germany, the UK and Finland.
-She is a trained clinical psychologist and has extensive research experience working in international, interdisciplinary teams.
-She is involved in a number of longitudinal studies and an active member of the Adults Born Preterm International Collaboration (APIC).
-Her ultimate goal is to understand the complex mechanisms that control human development and psychosocial adaptation over time to be able to design successful avenues towards intervention.
-Through her work, Julia aims to find ways to provide better access to high quality education and health care for at-risk children and youth across the world.
-Julia is the mother of three sons and loves to spend time outside with her family.
+Julia is an Associate Professor in CFS, Joint Faculty Associate Professor in Psychology in the College of Arts and Sciences at UT, and Honorary Associate Professor of Psychology at the University of Warwick in the UK.
+She is a trained clinical psychologist and has extensive research experience working in international, multidisciplinary teams.
+She is involved in a number of longitudinal studies and coordinates the Adults born Preterm International Collaboration (APIC).
+At UT, she mentors a diverse team of students in the Early Experiences Research Lab.
+Together with East Tennessee Children’s Hospital (ETCH), she has started a new follow-up study of infants exposed to opioids in-utero.
+Her ultimate goal is to understand the complex biopsychosocial mechanisms that control human development over time, to be able to design successful avenues towards prevention and intervention.
+Julia is the mother of three sons and loves to spend time outdoors with her family and their two dogs.

 - Long-term development

 - Find out more from the following websites:

 - “Diplom” (5-year degree) in Clinical Psychology, Ruhr-University Bochum, Germany, 2004

 - Ph.D., Faculty of Psychology, Ruhr-University Bochum, Germany, 2008

 - Postdoc, Department of Psychology, University of Warwick, UK, 2009/10

 - Habilitation (higher doctorate) in Developmental Psychology, Ruhr-University Bochum, Germany, 2015